karmaniverous/entity-manager/README.md

 // Add hashKey, rangeKey, and generated properties const record = manager.addKeys('user', user); // returns EntityRecord<...>

-// Get just the primary key
+// Get one or more primary keys for an item
+// - If the timestampProperty is present, you'll usually get exactly one key.
+// - If the timestampProperty is missing but uniqueProperty is present,
-const keyOnly = manager.getPrimaryKey('user', user); // { hashKey, rangeKey }
+//   you'll get one key per shard bump (deterministic suffix per bump). const keys = manager.getPrimaryKey('user', user); // EntityKey[]

+// Example: reading by unique id when timestamp is unknown
+// (keys may include multiple candidates — one per bump):
+// const keys = manager.getPrimaryKey('user', { userId: 'u123' });
+// const { Items } = await entityClient.getItems(keys);
+// const found = Items[0];

 // Remove generated keys from a stored record const pruned = manager.removeKeys('user', record);